 That gave the career a second layer beyond wins and losses.

-The athletic story was real before the symbolism got louder
+The athletic story came before the symbolism got louder

 That background matters because it explains the later public tone.
 Levy does not talk about self-defense as empty branding.
 He talks about it as something learned under pressure, turned into craft, and then reintroduced to others as a civic necessity rather than a macho pose.